Family-Friendly Hikes in the Eastern Townships

 For the little ones

-Starting at age four, children can start actively participating in family hikes.
-In Sutton, there’s plenty for tiny trekkers to explore along the Village-Montagne trail, including the Marmite aux Sorcières trail.
 From Stoke, you can try Grotte de l’Ours, an easy segment of the Sentiers de l’Estrie hiking trail network.
 Finally, in Baldwin Mills, Mont Pinacle offers plenty of kid-friendly hikes with an alluring reward: Lac Lyster and its lovely beach.

 Another must-visit for kids (and everyone else, for that matter) is Parc de la Gorge de Coaticook and the ever-popular Foresta Lumina, which offers over 2.6 kilometres of pure magic sure capture the imagination and delight the senses.

-Finally, the Marais de la Rivière-aux-Cerises, in Magog, as well as the Centre d’interprétation de la nature du lac Boivin, also have excellent hiking trails for youngsters.
+Finally, the Marais de la Rivière aux Cerises, in Magog, as well as the Centre d’interprétation de la nature du lac Boivin, also have excellent hiking trails for youngsters.
 The terrain is relatively smooth and home to all kinds of interesting critters thanks to a diverse flora and fauna.

 For Enthusiastic Adventurers

-If your little ones have a bit more stamina, or starting at around 7 years old, Mont Ham, in Ham-Sud, boasts at least four easy hikes and as many intermediate ones.
 On Mont Orford’s Ruisseau-Des-Chênes trail, you’ll find a small waterfall about 1 ½ kilometres from the trailhead (located at the intersection of Chemin North and Autoroute 112, in Austin).
-Especially alluring on a hot summer day!
 Note that while the trail is technically rated difficult, it’s worth trekking out to the waterfall, even if you turn around and come back down right away.

 Evidently, this list isn’t exhaustive.
 The Eastern Townships region is a vast playground for hikers of all abilities.
-Note that all four of the region’s national parks (Mont-Orford, Mont-Mégantic, Frontenac and Yamaska) have beginner-friendly trails.
+Note that all four of the region’s national parks (Mont Orford, Mont Mégantic, Frontenac and Yamaska have beginner-friendly trails.
 Visit their websites for more information.

 A Few Helpful Hints

-• Don’t forget bottles of water.
+• Bring plenty of snacks and don’t forget bottles of water.

 • To keep your child engaged, give him or her a mission: Find a certain type of bug, tree, rock, etc.